winguzone/php-cassandra/README.md

 		'port'		=> 9042,
 		'username'	=> 'admin',
 		'password'	=> 'pass',
-		'class'		=> 'Cassandra\Connection\Stream',//use stream instead of socket, default socket.
+		'class'		=> 'CassandraPHP\Connection\Stream',//use stream instead of socket, default socket.
 Stream may not work in some environment
 		'connectTimeout' => 10, // connection timeout, default 5,  stream transport only
 		'timeout'	=> 30, // write/recv timeout, default 30, stream transport only
 		'persistent'	=> true, // use persistent PHP connection, default false,  stream transport only
 	],
 	[				// advanced way, using SSL(TLS)
-		'class'		=> 'Cassandra\Connection\Stream', // "class" must be defined as "Cassandra\Connection\Stream" for ssl or tls 'host'		=> 'ssl://10.205.48.70',// or 'tls://10.205.48.70'
+		'class'		=> 'CassandraPHP\Connection\Stream', // "class" must be defined as "CassandraPHP\Connection\Stream" for ssl or tls 'host'		=> 'ssl://10.205.48.70',// or 'tls://10.205.48.70'
 		'port'		=> 9042,
 		'username'	=> 'admin',